smart-edge-open/specs/doc/openness_howto.md

   - Driver: userspace
   - Type: upstream
   - Fall-back Interface: PCI address of another available interface ie. '0000:86:00.1'
-  - In case of two interfaces being configured one for 'Upstream' other for 'Downstream' the fallback interface for 'Upstream' is the 'Downstream' interface and vice versa.
+  - In case of two interfaces being configured, one for 'Upstream' another for 'Downstream', the fallback interface for 'Upstream' is the 'Downstream' interface and vice versa.
 - Click 'SAVE'.

 ![Configuring Interface 2](howto-images/AddingInterfaceToNTS1.png)